This post may contain affiliate links.

 slices of low fat pumpkin bread on a piece of white parchment baking paper with a knife and pumpkin seeds

-• It’s rich, tender, and supremely spiced with all of your favorite fall spices.
+Yes, it’s healthy, but this pumpkin bread recipe is still rich, tender, and supremely spiced with all of your favorite cozy fall spices!

 • These slices of pumpkin bliss also happen to be good for you thanks to simple, wholesome ingredients, low-fat swaps, and zero refined sugar.